Northern European and Transatlantic Security

 Welcome to subscribe to our newsletter!
 A couple of times a year the NOTS project publishes a newsletter on the work of the project and with links to our latest publications.

-If you would like to receive the newsletter via email please notify us here.
+If you would like to receive the newsletter via email please notify us here External link, opens in new window..
 After your notification an e-mail will be sent to the address you have submitted for confirmation of your subscription.
 You can unsubscribe at any time.

 The following experts work within NOTS:

-Robert Dalsjö is a Deputy Director of Studies in FOI’s Department of Strategy and Policy.
-He is a generalist in politico-military affairs, currently focusing on hard security in the Baltic Sea Region, A2/AD, European net assessment, and threshold response and deterrence.
-He has previously worked on Swedish and Nordic security policy, arms control, naval issues, international operations, and Sweden's role during the Cold War.
-Robert has also served at the Ministry of Defense and the Swedish NATO delegation.
+Robert Dalsjö, Ph.D., is a Research Director in FOI’s Department for Strategy and Policy.
+He is a generalist in politico-military affairs, currently focusing on Russia’s war in Ukraine and its geopolitical implications, as well as on Sweden’s Nato accession and defence policies.
+He has previously worked on Russian A2/AD-capabilities, Baltic region security, threshold defence, arms control, naval issues, international operations, and Sweden's role during the Cold War.
+Robert has also served at the Ministry of Defence and the Swedish NATO delegation.
 He is an active reserve officer in the Armed Forces.

 Eva Hagström Frisell is a Deputy Research Director in FOI’s Department for Security Policy and Strategic Studies, with European security and international operations as her expert areas.
-She has recently published reports on Germany’s and Poland's security and defence policy.
-Eva has previously served as an analyst at the Ministry of Defence and as a Strategic Advisor to the Swedish Civil Contingencies Agency (MSB).
+She has in recent years published reports on the security and defence policies of European states as well as military cooperation in Europe.
+Eva has previously served as an Analyst at the Ministry of Defence, Strategic Advisor to the Swedish Civil Contingencies Agency (MSB) and Secretary to the Swedish Defence Commission.

-Niklas H. Rossbach, Ph.D., is a Senior Researcher in FOI’s Department of Security Policy and Strategic Studies, focusing on US and European security policy.
+Niklas H. Rossbach, Ph.D., is a Deputy Research Director in FOI’s Department for Security Policy and Strategic Studies, focusing on US and European security policy.
 He has, among other things, written about Brexit and the strategic consequences of the new US energy production policy.
 Niklas holds a PhD in history from the European University Institute on Anglo-American Relations and also conducted a postdoc on psychological defence at the Changing Character of War Center at Oxford University.